 As a subdomain of IT, cyber security pays some of the highest salaries and has tremendous growth potential.
 But the industry is facing a massive skills shortage as the demand for qualified information systems professionals continues to grow.

 In some U.S. metropolitan areas, this shortage of skilled workers has reached an alarming level.
-For example, there are over 13,000 cyber security job postings in the Washington D.C. area in January of 2019, yet LinkedIn only identified about 7,200 cyber security professionals located in the region.
-That means there were roughly 2 potential job offers for each qualified professional.
-The Greater New York City area saw the same ratio, with nearly 5,000 job openings currently and only about 2,500 cyber security professionals in the region.
+For example, there are over 19,000 cyber security job postings in the Washington D.C. area as of April 2020 yet LinkedIn only identified 8,000 cyber security professionals located in the region.
+That means there were nearly 2 potential job offers for each qualified professional.
+The Greater New York City area saw the same ratio, with nearly 7,000 job openings currently and only about 3,000 cyber security professionals in the region.
 In fact, many metro areas showed similar shortages, including Baltimore, Chicago, Boston, Atlanta, Philadelphia, and Los Angeles, which all had over 2.1 times more job openings than qualified cyber security professionals living there.

 Cyber attacks and scams aren't just for big companies anymore.
 With advanced technology, hackers go for companies and individuals, big and small.
 Cyber attackers that are trying to infect machines, hold data for ransom, and siphon money right out of bank accounts are becoming more sophisticated and widespread with the rise of the Internet of Things (IoT), artificial intelligence (AI), and other emerging technologies that make valuable data increasingly accessible to malicious actors.